This post may contain affiliate links. Please see my disclosure policy for details.

 My favourite part was their elaborate staircase which has gods and goddesses carved into the wood.

-There are lots of symbolism in their paintings, carvings, carpets and decorations – each animal brings a different energy to the room.
+There is a lot of symbolism in their paintings, carvings, carpets, and decorations – each animal brings a different energy to the room.

 5. Jonker Street

 Jonker walk is the place to be when in Melaka.

 It is busy at all times of the day and even crowded at weekends as the market which lines the street draws in the crowds from all around even from Singapore!

 Here you can shop for numerous treats which will delight any foodie.
 You can also eat at one of their restaurants or cafés and sample some authentic Baba & Nonya cuisine including the famous desert Cendol.